-Professor Forth is completing his first book, tentatively entitled An Empire of Camps: British Imperialism and the Concentration of Civilians, 1876-1903, which explores the British imperial pedigree of an emblematic institution of modern war and post-colonial conflict: the concentration camp.
+Professor Forth’s first book, Barbed-Wire Imperialism: Britain’s Empire of Camps, 1876-1903 (University of California Press, 2017) explores the British imperial pedigree of an emblematic institution of modern war and post-colonial conflict: the concentration camp.
 By examining the barbed-wire enclosures of the South African War (1899-1902), Forth highlights the British origins of the world’s first wartime concentration camps, thereby locating the origins of modern detention and encampment practices outside the traditional narratives of continental authoritarianism.
 With a comparative and transnational scope, he also traces the development and management of South African camps to earlier practices of controlling the urban poor in metropolitan Britain and managing suspect colonial populations in the Empire.
 Forth argues that workhouses and prisons, along with coolie compounds, settlements for so-called “criminal tribes,” and enclosures for populations displaced by famine and disease in South Asia during the 1870s and 1890s offered early models for the mass collection and confinement of colonial populations in concentrated camps.
 Forth also explores the management and anatomy of individual British camps in South Africa and South Asia, examining the confined space of the camp as a microcosm of colonial rule that reflected the contested priorities and constraints of the British Empire.
 Professor Forth is now engaged in a second book project entitled The Passage to India: Connection and Mobility in a Globalizing World, which recreates the maritime world of travel and cultural interchange that connected Europe with its imperial outposts in the nineteenth century.

 Professor Forth has lectured widely on his research at numerous national and regional venues.
 He has presented papers at the North American Conference of British Studies, the Council of European Studies Annual Conference, the Pacific Coast Conference of British Studies, and the Social Science Research Council, as well as lectures at All Souls College at Oxford University, Goodenough College in London, Stanford University, the University of California at Berkeley, and the University of Toronto.
 His most recent presentation at Georgetown University compares the British camps with the Soviet gulag system of the twentieth century.